ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ENV LOCAL_MODELS_DIR=/app/models
 COPY --from=build /app/models /app/models
 ```

-For the build we use the Watson NLP Runtime container image as the base image.
-Stock models are downloaded to the build machine during the build phase, and then copied into the image during the release phase.
+Observe that the container image uses the Watson NLP Runtime as its base image.
+During the build phase it downloads stock models to the machine.
+These are copied into the image in the release phase.

-Below are the four build arguments that needto be passed during building the image,
-- **WATSON_RUNTIME_BASE**=Watson base runtime image. you may provide any version you want. the default version is 13.1
+The following arguments are passed to the build command.
+- **WATSON_RUNTIME_BASE**=The Watson NLP Runtime image (optional).
 - **ARTIFACTORY_USERNAME**=Artifactory username to download the base image
 - **ARTIFACTORY_API_KEY**=Artifactory API key to download the base image
-- **MODEL_NAMES**=argument is the ML model you want to include in the container.
-You can pass multiple model names with space separated.

-**LOCAL_MODELS_DIR** is the directory from where Watson runtime reads all the models.
-You don’t have to change anything here.Finally copy all the model from the base stage to release stage.To build a docker image, run the following command.

-Finally copy all the model from the base stage to release stage.
+- **MODEL_NAMES**=A space-separated list of stock Watson NLP models that you want served from this container.

-To build a docker image, run the following command.
+To build the image, run the following command.
 ```
 docker build . \
 --build-arg WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39" \